uperl/Archive-Libarchive-Peek/README.md

 # DESCRIPTION

 This module lets you peek into archives without extracting them.
 It is based on [Archive::Peek](https://metacpan.org/pod/Archive::Peek), but it uses [Archive::Libarchive](https://metacpan.org/pod/Archive::Libarchive), and thus all of the many formats supported by `libarchive`.
+It also supports some unique features of the various classes that use the "Peek" style interface:

+- Many Many formats

+    compressed tar, Zip, RAR, ISO 9660 images, etc.

+- Zips with encrypted entries

+    You can specify the passphrase or a passphrase callback with the constructor

+- Multi-file RAR archives

+    If filename is an array reference it will be assumed to be a list of filenames representing a single multi-file archive.

 # CONSTRUCTOR